 GILLAM.
 I say that Monsanto and glyphosate represent a poster child for a much larger problem — the pesticide treadmill.
-We’re stuck in a place of dependency, thinking that we can only grow food, manicure our lawns and take care of our golf courses with an array of pesticides.
+We’re stuck in a place of dependency, thinking that we can only grow food, manicure our lawns, and take care of our golf courses with an array of pesticides.
 It’s not good for our health or the environment, or for our future or that of our children.

 ACRES U.S.A.
 I’m glad you included discussion of some front-line populations in your book.
 Why is glyphosate so widely used in Hawaii?

 GILLAM.
 Hawaii has become a testing ground for Monsanto and other large seed companies.
-It offers an ideal year-round growing environment with its temperate climate, good rains and sunshine.
+It offers an ideal year-round growing environment with its temperate climate, good rains, and sunshine.
 Some people call it a poison paradise.
 Big agrochemical and biotech companies have leased or purchased land there to test and grow their genetically engineered seeds.
-Glyphosate is one of the pesticides that they’ve been using as well as a host of restricted-use pesticides.
+Glyphosate is one of the pesticides that they’ve been using, as well as a host of restricted-use pesticides.
 People there are very concerned that these pesticides are contributing to health problems.

 ACRES U.S.A.
 What kinds of things are the citizens pushing for?

 GILLAM.
-They’re scared and they’re trying to figure out what they can do to protect themselves.
+They’re scared and are trying to figure out what they can do to protect themselves.
 One of the main things they’ve asked for was transparency.
 Tell us what you’re spraying, how much you’re spraying, and when you’re spraying.
 The companies have even fought back on providing that information.
 People have also demanded increased buffer zones so there’s more distance between them and the pesticide spraying.
-Studies have found the pesticides in the water, soil and dust, and the residue is in people’s homes and schools.
+Studies have found the pesticides in the water, soil, and dust, and the residue is in people’s homes and schools.
 It’s pervasive.

 ACRES U.S.A.
 In the conflict in Argentina over glyphosate, what are the stakes?